hopv/nola/README.md

 opam install .
 ```

-To generate and browse a document for Nola's Coq code, run:
+To generate and browse a document for Nola's Rocq code, run:
 ```bash
 make viewdoc
 ```